2006-2012 Toyota RAV4: engine, problems, fuel economy, pros and cons, photos

-The third-row seating option is available but rare.
-A used Toyota RAV4 is a safe bet, but there are some issues to watch out for; read below.
+Third-row seating is available but rare.
+A used Toyota RAV4 is a safe bet, but there are some issues to watch out for.
+What are the reported problems?

-Problems: There is a number of complaints about a leaking water pump (part of the engine cooling system).
+Toyota RAV4 problems: There have been a number of complaints about a leaking water pump (part of the engine cooling system).
 Replacing the water pump in a 4-cylinder engine could cost from $400 to $650.
 Judging by the Consumer Reports ratings, some of the 2006-2008 RAV4 were affected.

 A clunking or knocking noise when turning the steering wheel left or right could be caused by a worn-out intermediate steering shaft.
 The intermediate shaft replacement costs $320-$480.
 We also found a few reports where the whole steering rack had to be replaced, which is more expensive.
 This forum has more info.